 If you haven’t been to Alaska you can’t possibly understand how remote most places are.

-If you get tired on Ketchikan, you can’t drive out.
+If you get tired of Ketchikan, you can’t drive out.
 You can drive down the main road and that’s about it.

 While travel is quite difficult compared to travel in the lower 48, it’s not bad by Alaskan standards.
-You have a convenient fairy service and there are daily flights out on Alaskan Air.
+You have convenient ferry service and there are daily flights out on Alaskan Air.